-It’s the end of the working week and you hand your employee an envelope containing a bunch of crisp, £20 notes.
-They nod, flash you a knowing smile and walk away with a wink.
+It’s the end of the working week, and you hand your employee an envelope containing a wad of crisp, £20 notes.
+They flash a knowing smile and quickly walk away after pocketing the cash.

 What is ‘take-home pay’?

 In essence, take-home pay is exactly what it sounds like.
 It is the amount of money your employees take home following a job, after deductions like tax and National Insurance (NI), regardless of how you pay them.

 This is also known as net income, and is different to their gross income (also known as ‘gross pay’), which is the total amount earned on the job before deductions are taken out.